Man in a hat and plaid shirt sitting with his dog overlooking the mountains

 7. Get travel insurance with pet coverage

-Traveling with a pet can be stressful, but the right protection gives you the peace of mind that your pet has the coverage they need while on the road.
+Traveling with a pet can be stressful, but with the right protection, you will have peace of mind knowing that your pet has the coverage they need.
 Faye’s Pet Care add-on covers up to $2.5K in veterinary expenses if you take your furry friend along (including pet sickness or injury), getting your pet back home safely if something happens to you, and/or $250 in kenneling costs if you left your pet at home and arrive back later than expected because of a delay.

 To find out more about our pet coverage and how to get your next adventure covered with Faye, check out our what’s covered page.